waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## ONGOING INVESTIGATIONS
 - **Pathfinder Inefficiency:** My `find_path_multimodal` tool, while functional, produces extremely long and inefficient paths.
 This suggests a bug in its cost calculation or handling of one-way tiles.
 This needs to be investigated and fixed when time permits.
 - **Abandon Unreliable Tools:** If a custom tool, especially a pathfinder, repeatedly fails even after multiple agent-led bug fixes, the tool's core logic is likely flawed.
 Instead of getting stuck in an endless debug cycle, it is more efficient to abandon the tool and switch to a reliable manual process.
 The `find_path_multimodal` tool is a prime example of this failure.

+# Slowpoke Well B1F Island Puzzle
+My `puzzle_solver` agent has provided new hypotheses after I got stuck on the central island:
+- **Hypothesis 1:** An interactable NPC/Slowpoke on the island creates a path.
+(Test: Search for and interact with any creatures on the island.)
+- **Hypothesis 2:** The western boulder puzzle is a trigger.
+(Test: Return to the boulder and push it onto a special tile, then check for changes.)
+- **Hypothesis 3:** There is a hidden switch on the central island.
+(Test: Interact with every tile and adjacent wall on the island.)